teaghan/AI-Enhanced-Education/md_files/best_practices.md

 - Foster collaborative learning and interdisciplinary perspectives.
 - Encourage students to critically assess and improve AI outputs.

-**Example:** Have students work in groups to refine AI-generated content and discuss improvements.
+**Example:** Assign group projects where students must refine AI-generated content, encouraging them to evaluate and improve upon the AI's work.

 * * *